“Long Weekend” Review

 It’s one of the best Mad Men moments so far, and certainly the most honest.
 Why is Donald Draper the way he is?
 Because he’s the bastard son of a whore, that’s why.

 - The aforementioned Deadwood scene is a perfect example of what made that show so spectacular.
 Al Swearengen’s four-minute diatribe is poetic, vulgar, blasphemous and beautiful, whereas Don’s (much shorter) confession is painful, sorrowful and succint.
-In retrospect, I prefer Al’s monologue to Don’s, but I prefer Mad Men over Deadwood.
-Both shows feature a debut season that starts off slow but builds to a remarkable conclusion.
+Both shows are fantastic character studies, yet if I had to rank them, I’d place Mad Men higher on the all-time list over Deadwood.
+To Deadwood‘s credit, however, the margin isn’t by much.

-- Joan’s roommate, Carol, is first introduced in this episode, as is Betty’s father, Gene.
+- Joan’s roommate, Carol, is first introduced in this episode.
+Ditto for Betty’s father Gene.
 Neither character will play a major role moving forward; in fact, this is Carol’s only appearance in the entire series.
-However, they respectively highlight the character flaws of both Joan and Betty — Joan has a shallow view of romance, while Betty still acts like a child when she doesn’t get her way.
+However, they both highlight the character flaws of Joan and Betty: Joan has a very shallow and materialistic view of romance, while Betty still acts like a child when things don’t go her way.

 - In advertising news, Don loses the Dr. Scholl’s account, while Pete Campbell seems to take some enjoyment out of Don’s minor misfortune.

-- “Long Weekend” was written by Bridget Bedard, Andre & Marie Jacquemetton and series creator Matthew Weiner, and directed by Tim Hunter.
+- “Long Weekend” was written by Bridget Bedard, Andre & Marie Jacquemetton and series creator Matthew Weiner and directed by Tim Hunter.
+Despite having four writers, the episode is very seamless and consistent.
+It continues Mad Men season one’s noteworthy hot streak: that’s four fantastic episodes in a row.

 - “The day you sign a client is the day you start losing them.”